The muskrat can stay underwater up to 17 minutes at a time

 The animal’s body shape bears more than a passing resemblance to the beaver, but despite a shared habitat and lifestyle, the two animals are only distantly related within the order of Rodentia.
 The muskrat’s big body measures no more than 25 inches and around 1.5 to 4 pounds.
 The flat and scaly tail adds another 7 to 11 inches to the body size.
 Its body is complemented with long whiskers, big teeth emerging from the skull, short legs, and webbed hind feet.
 The dense waterproof fur, which is dark brown in color (though lighter in the summer), can trap air underneath, which provides the muskrat with plenty of warmth and buoyancy.
 The lips have the ability to close behind the front incisors so the muskrat can gnaw underwater without drowning.
 The small ears are barely visible through the fur.

 For most of the year, the muskrat is a solitary animal that may only share a den with others to conserve body heat.
 But during the breeding season, the muskrat’s social life is oriented around large family groups consisting of a male and female pair and all of their offspring.
 These groups squabble with each other for limited territory, which frequently leads to injury and death.
 If the territory becomes too crowded, then the female might actually kick out some of the offspring from the nest.
-These animals communicate with each other or warn off intruders by secreting a strong-smelling musk.
-It also has a range of squeaks and squeals.
+These animals communicate with each other or warn off intruders by secreting a strong-smelling musk and by using a range of squeaks and squeals.

 Although mostly nocturnal, muskrats are animals that are most active between the mid-afternoon and dusk periods.
 They are rather slow and cumbersome on land, but they are good swimmers that can stay underwater for 12 to 17 minutes at a time and even swim backward.
 These rodents paddle with their webbed hind feet and use their tail as a rudder.